Last Updated on January 22, 2024

 Taste the rare local wine and varieties from other regions of France.
 Enjoy live music and bizarre processions led by wine “confreries” (brotherhoods/associations) dressed in elaborate costumes.

-In 2018, the Vendanges take over hilly Montmartre from Wednesday, October 10th through Sunday, October 14th.
-This year, the celebration is themed around world peace, commemorating the end of World War I, a century ago.
+In 2019, the Vendanges take over hilly Montmartre from Wednesday, October 9th through Sunday, October 13th.
+This year, the celebration is themed around colors, from the palettes present in culinary events to natural and urban landscapes.

 3. Enjoy an all-night art extravaganza at Nuit Blanche.